-Capital expenditure includes both new roads, and improvements and asset maintenance that extends and maintains its planned life, such as resurfacing.
+Capital expenditure includes both new roads and improvements together with asset maintenance, such as resurfacing.

 This section is maintained by Gary Thomas.